Identifying Common Tree Disease Signs, Protecting Against Pests, and Preventing Diseases Affecting Your Trees

 Forest Diseases and Their Effect on Ecosystem Diversity

 Forest and large-scale landscape diseases threaten more than the health of individual trees.
 They disrupt ecosystems, reduce biodiversity, and increase long-term maintenance costs for managed properties.
 Tree diseases and pest infestations often occur together, creating compounding stress that weakens root systems, destabilizes soil, and alters drainage across large areas.
 Pathogens and invasive insects spread quickly in dense plantings or moisture-rich environments.
-Oak wilt, Dutch elm disease, and root rot are major concerns, while pests such as bark beetles and borers can accelerate decline once trees become weakened.
+Oak wilt, Dutch elm disease, and root rot are significant concerns, while pests such as bark beetles and borers can accelerate decline once trees become weakened.
 Together, these threats can cause canopy loss, habitat damage, and reduced property safety.

 Schedule Your Free Estimate